35 Quarts Is How Many Gallons

 Q: Is the metric system replacing quarts and gallons?

 A: While the metric system is widely used internationally, the United States still uses quarts and gallons.
-Therefore, understanding both systems is beneficial.
+So, understanding both systems is beneficial.

 Q: What are some real-world applications of converting quarts to gallons?